 Bangkok Eastern Bus Terminal, also known as Ekkamai Bus Station, is one of the busiest bus stations in Bangkok.
 Ekkamai Bus Terminal is located at Soi Sukhumvit 63 on Sukhumvit Road.
 This bus station is serviced by buses and minivans running to destinations in Eastern Thailand such as Rayong, Chonburi, Trat, Chanthaburi and tourist destinations such as Pattaya, Sriracha, Sattahip, Koh Chang or Koh Samet.

-Facilities and Amenities at Bus Station
+Bus Station Facilities and Amenities

 Ekkamai Bus Terminal has small shops and convenience stores selling a variety of foods, snacks and magazines.
 The price is higher than normal so going for food, snacks and beverages to 7-Eleven convenience store just outside the bus terminal is a better idea.